 - The instructor and students discuss what they did right and wrong in one of three debriefing rooms.

 - A task training room has a variety of uses.
-Second-year medical students practice performing physical exams on plastic models.
+Phase 2 medical students through attending physicians practice procedural skills.
 Instructors also teach surgical skills and central venous catheter insertion training in the rooms.

 The simulation center is located next to a standardized patient area where medical students interact with patient actors in various scenarios.